Meuh-Factory/womoobox/README.md

 Get & configure Womoobox
 ------------------------
-Checkout code from github reposirory
+Checkout code from github repository
 > git clone https://github.com/lrivallain/womoobox.git

 Add the app to your `INSTALLED_APPS` in your project settings: `./myproject/settings.py`